ElementsProject/lightning/doc/PLUGINS.md

 ### `sendrawtransaction`

-This call takes one parameter, a string representing a hex-encoded Bitcoin transaction.
+This call takes two parameters, a string `tx` representing a hex-encoded Bitcoin transaction, and a boolean `allowhighfees`, which if set means suppress any high-fees check implemented in the backend, since the given transaction may have fees that are very high.

 The plugin must broadcast it and respond with the following fields:
     - `success` (boolean), which is `true` if the broadcast succeeded